 In addition to the residential treatment options offered through Youth Care, we are also pleased to provide partial hospitalization programming (PHP) for students who do not require the intensity of the programming that is offered in a residential setting.
 This daytime rehab option allows youth to attend the same daily programming as those receiving residential treatment, yet return home at night.

 If your child is suffering from the symptoms of reactive attachment disorder and requires a safe, structured, and encouraging environment to work towards overcoming or managing their symptoms, look no further than Youth Care, a RAD treatment center in Utah.
-Our specialized programming will be catered to meet your child’s every needs so that they can succeed in living the full, happy, healthy, and productive life that they deserve to be living.
+Our specialized programming will be catered to meet your child’s every need so that they can succeed in living the full, happy, healthy, and productive life that they deserve to be living.